A day trip to Capri, Italy in a nutshell – breathtaking views and eye-watering prices.

 I guess you can’t expect anything less from a holiday destination frequented by the Carters and the Kardashians.
-The prices are beyond anything I’ve ever seen, however, and so (unless you’re also an A-lister or of equivalent financial standing) I would really recommend spending just the one day on Capri with an itinerary as laid out below.
+The prices are beyond anything I’ve ever seen.
+Therefore, I would really recommend spending just the one day on Capri with an itinerary as laid out below.
 Trust me, your bank balance will thank me.

 We took the early morning hydrofoil sailing (08:20AM – 08:40AM) from Sorrento to Capri.
 The SNAV service takes only 20 minutes and costs approximately 45 EUR per person for a return sailing from Sorrento.
-You can buy advance tickets online (as well as tickets departing from other locations, such as Naples) at Direct Ferries but make sure you print out a copy of your confirmation email so that you can easily obtain your tickets at the ticket office!
+You can buy advance tickets online (as well as tickets departing from other locations, such as Naples) at Direct Ferries.
+Ensure that you print out a copy of your confirmation email so that you can easily obtain your tickets at the ticket office!

 TOP TIP: the confirmation email from the ferry company advises that you need to arrive 30 minutes before departure.
 Arrive promptly as there is a 10 minute walk between the ticket office and the ferry port in Sorrento, but 30 minutes (in my opinion) is slightly excessive.
-I would also recommend having a good breakfast beforehand as, not only will you notice the difference in price between the mainland and the island, but then you will have more time to explore Capri!
+I would also recommend having a good breakfast beforehand.
+Not only will you notice the difference in price between the mainland and the island, but then you will have more time to explore Capri!

 08:40AM – Arrive in Capri (Marina Grande) by hydrofoil boat.